hungarize/dialogues/README.md

 # dialogues
-Comprehension exercises fro our Hungarize dialogues,
+Comprehension exercises for our Hungarize dialogues.